python-microscopy/python-microscopy/docs/Installation/Installation.rst

     pip install python-microscopy

+If installing in a tricky evironment, you can manually edit requirements.txt before installing.
 You can also use the top line to setup for a development install.

+.. rubric:: Footnotes

+.. [#anacondaprompt] On OSX or linux this is the command prompt.
+On Windows, this is accessed from the "Miniconda" or "PYME" folder in the start menu.